-In 2007, the Human Rights in Cinema section of the festival programme became competitive and started giving the FACE (Film Award of the Council of Europe) in collaboration with the Council of Europe and Eurimages.
+In 2007, the Human Rights in Cinema section of the festival programme became competitive and started giving an award provided by Eurimages.
 This award is given only at the Istanbul Film Festival.
 In January 2010, upon the death of İKSV chairman and co-founder of the festival, Şakir Eczacıbaşı, the International Golden Tulip Award started to be given in his memory, with the support of the Eczacıbaşı Group.
 In 2013, in memory of writer, director, producer Seyfi Teoman, the Festival established the Seyfi Teoman Best Debut Film prize.
 In 2015, a documentary competition, and in 2016 a short film competition were set up for films produced in Turkey–both awarding cash prizes.
 With around 50 local films in its line-up, the Istanbul Film Festival presents the widest showcase for Turkish productions.

 In 2006, celebrating its 25th year, Istanbul Film Festival established the Meetings on the Bridge programme–a co-production market aiming to provide a launch pad for co-productions while bringing producers, directors, scriptwriters, and representatives of institutions from Turkey and Europe together.
 Within the frame of the Meetings on the Bridge programme, a Feature Film Project Development Workshop was initiated in 2008, and a Work in Progress workshop in 2012.
 In 2011, the Turkish-German Co-production Fund was formed by collaboration of the Medienboard Berlin-Brandenburg and Hamburg Schleswig-Holstein film funds.
 In order to establish and strengthen relations with filmmakers from neighbouring countries, the “Neighbours” platform was launched in 2016.